The UN agency for children

 For 15 years, the Millennium Development Goals (MDGs) were a guiding force on many issues affecting the lives of children, young people and their families.
 Over this time, tremendous progress was made in reducing preventable child deaths, getting more children into schools, reducing extreme poverty and in ensuring more people have access to safe water and nutritious food.

 However, progress has been uneven and many of the most pressing issues for the world -- including addressing inequalities, promoting inclusive economic growth, protecting children from violence and combating climate change -- were not adequately covered in the MDGs.

 With the adoption of the new Sustainable Development Goals (SDGs) in September of 2015, world leaders have committed to ending poverty by 2030.
 But unless accelerated efforts are made, by 2030:

-- Almost 70 million children may die before reaching their fifth birthday – 3.6 million in 2030 alone.
+- Almost 70 million children may die before reaching their fifth birthday.

 - Children in sub-Saharan Africa will be 16 times more likely to die before their fifth birthday than children in high-income countries.